 Certificate Requirements

-Students who opt to pursue a certificate in African American Studies (AAS) gain access to an extraordinary bibliography that prepares them to think about difference in sophisticated ways.
+Class of 2025 students who opt to pursue a certificate in African American Studies (AAS) gain access to an extraordinary bibliography that prepares them to think about difference in sophisticated ways.
 When you are ready to announce your intention to earn the certificate, please complete the AAS Undergraduate Certificate Form.
+Any students from the Class of 2026 and beyond, please review the AAS Undergraduate Minor Requirements page.

-Professor Kinohi Nishikawa serves as the director of Undergraduate Studies for the Department of African American Studies.
-Administrative questions should be directed to Jana Johnson.
+Professor Keeanga-Yamahtta Taylor serves as the Director of Undergraduate Studies for the Department of African American Studies.
+Administrative questions should be directed to [email protected].

 Earning a Certificate in African American Studies